-Civilization 3 credits This course examines the history of Islam from the time of the Prophet Muhammad to the great Islamic "gunpowder empires" of the early modern period.
-Specific topics covered include the Qur'an, the practices and beliefs of the faith, and an examination of the intersection between faith and culture.
-The course also includes and introduction to key issues related to Islam in the contemporary world.
+Civilization 3 credits This course examines the history of Islam from the time of the Prophet Muhammad to the great Islamic gunpowder empires of the early modern period.
+Specific topics covered include the Quran, the practices and beliefs of the faith, and an examination of the intersection between faith and culture.
+The course also includes an introduction to key issues related to Islam in the contemporary world.

-- HIST 349 (INST 371) History of Modern Middle East 3 credits The development of the Middle East from the middle of the nineteenth century to the late twentieth century.
-Topics covered include the end of the Ottoman and Qajar Empires, the creation of the contemporary states of the Middle East at the end of World War I, and their history from 1920 through the end of the twentieth century. - HIST 350 The City in American History 3 credits How, when, and why did cities in America develop where they did?
+HIST 349 (INST 371) History of Modern Middle

+East 3 credits The development of the Middle East from the middle of the nineteenth century to the late twentieth century.
+Topics covered include the end of the Ottoman and Qajar Empires, the creation of the contemporary states of the Middle East at the end of World War I, and their history from 1920 through the end of the twentieth century.

+HIST 350 The City in American History 3 credits How, when, and why did cities in America develop where they did?
 How do physical form and institutions vary from city to city and how are these differences significant?
 This course will explore these and other questions while emphasizing twentieth-century American cities.
 We will examine urban populations, city culture, crime and municipal politics.
+Prerequisite(s): HIST 202

-Prerequisite: HIST 202. - HIST 351 Coming to America 3 credits Immigration and ethnicity in American history.
-We will discuss the factors that impelled our ancestors to leave the "old country" and the "new world" features that made it attractive.
-What "baggage" did they bring?
+HIST 351 Coming to America Immigration and ethnicity in American history.
+We will discuss the factors that impelled our ancestors to leave the 'Old Country' and the 'New World' features that made it attractive.
+What 'baggage' did they bring?
 Where did they settle?
-How were they received?
-While considering ethnic identity, religion, assimilation, community, citizenship, work, gender, class, and exclusion, we will discover why it is important that we study not only our own roots, but also the background of others in this polyethnic nation.
-This course has social justice and service learning components. - HIST 352 U.S. in the Era of Jefferson and Jackson 3 credits This course examines the critical period in the early American republic from roughly 1800-1850.
+How were they received? ethnic identity, religion, assimilation, considering community, citizenship, work, gender, class, and exclusion, we will discover why it is important that we study not only our own roots, but also the background of others in this polyethnic nation.
+This course has a social justice component.
+Prerequisite(s): HIST 202

+HIST 352 U.S.: Jefferson and Jackson 3 credits This course examines the critical period in the early American republic from roughly 1800-1850.
 Particular attention is given to the rise of popular democratic participation and party politics, the development of race as a central line of division, national expansion, and the political, economic, and cultural processes by which the United States began to cohere as a nation.

-HIST 353 U.S. in the Era of the Civil War and

-Reconstruction 3 credits The Civil War and Reconstruction era ranks as a decisive moment in American history by any measure.
-This course will examine the political, economic, social, and cultural impact of the period on the United States and the world.
-Topics covered will include the origin of the war in slavery, sectional conflict, the structure of the two nations that fought, the changing character and objectives of the war, the nature of the Union that emerged from the war, and the ways that its "reconstruction" after the war changed the nation.
+HIST 353 U.S. Civil War and Reconstruction 3 credits The Civil War and Reconstruction era ranks as a decisive moment in American history by any measure. course will examine the political, economic, social, and cultural impact of the period on the United States and the world.
+Topics covered will include the origin of the war on slavery, sectional conflict, the structure of the two nations that fought, the changing character and objectives of the war, the nature of the Union that emerged from the war, and the ways that its 'Reconstruction' after the war changed the nation.
 Additionally, the course explores the reasons for our enduring national obsession with this formative and dramatic period.